niolabs/docs/docs/organizations/users.md

 After you have added the user to a team, an icon will appear in the user’s card to show which team(s) that user is on.
 This icon also acts as a link to the team profile page.

 ### Remove a User from a Team
-The “Current Teams” section on a user’s profile shows all of the teams a user belongs to.
+The “Current Teams” section on a user’s profile page shows all of the teams a user belongs to.
 To remove the user from a team, click the blue button in the top right corner of the team card.

 ### Remove a User from an Organization
 To remove a user from your organization, go to the user's profile page.
 In the top right corner of the user’s profile, click the red text link.
 You will be prompted with a pop up modal to confirm that you want to remove the user from the organization.